1 Ton Studios

-Many singer songwriters come in with their music pretty well together, so I'll help narrow down song choices, then set up some mics and get into it.
-I enjoy co-writing, and also reviewing song material to see if there's anything that might come up a level: chord structure, lyrics, instrumentation, arrangement, and so on.
-My goal is to help an artist bring out the essence of their material.
+WG: A lot of bands come in with their music pretty well together, so I'll help narrow down song choices and discuss arrangement ideas.
+If a song is slated for recording and it feels a bit rough, I'll go over it to see if anything can be improved: intro hook, chord structure, lyrics, instrumentation, arrangement and so on.
+My goal is to enhance the essence of the song.

 _________________________________________________________________________________________